marcpinet/marcpinet/README.md

 🎓 Currently studying at [Polytech Nice](https://polytech.univ-cotedazur.fr/).

-💡 Intereseted in cybersecurity, automations, algorithms, and AI.
+💡 Intereseted in cybersecurity, IoT and AI.
 I do wish to get a job in the future in one of these topics.

 💻 I mainly use GitHub to compare myself over time, to see my improvements.
-I also upload projects which I enjoyed working on (not to get any recognition though).
+I also upload personal and school projects which I enjoyed working on.

 # 💾 Programming languages — I mean, those I like :)